-In this work we present a set of idealised, state of the art, three-dimensional gravo-hydrodynamic simulations of massive Plummer spheres, embedded within a uniform region of adiabatic gas moving with some velocity.
-In Section \ref{sec:analytic} we summarise the relevant analytic predictions, and their numerical non-linear extensions.
-Section \ref{sec:num_method} describes the numerical setup that we use, and \ref{sec:results} contains our results, showing the predicted wake, the force across a range of Mach numbers, and the time evolution of the force.
-In Section \ref{sec:discussion} we discuss these results, and examine the implication of our findings for dynamical friction experienced by dark matter sub-haloes in a cosmological context.
+In this work, we present a set of idealised, three-dimensional gravo-hydrodynamic simulations of massive Plummer spheres, embedded within a uniform region of adiabatic gas moving with some velocity.
+In Section \ref{sec:analytic} we summarise the relevant analytic predictions.
+Section \ref{sec:num_method} describes the numerical setup that we use, and \ref{sec:results} contains our results, showing the predicted wake, the force across a range of Mach numbers, and the impact of resolution.
+In Section \ref{sec:discussion} we discuss these results, and examine the implication of our findings for dynamical friction experienced by dark-matter subhaloes in a cosmological context.